grakkit/grakkit/README.md

 [![Build Status](https://travis-ci.org/grakkit/grakkit.svg?branch=master)](https://travis-ci.org/grakkit/grakkit)

-**IMPORTANT: SINGLE-LINE COMMENTS IN JAVASCRIPT FILES ARE NOT SUPPORTED!**

 ## Installation

 You will need to run your server with GraalVM.
 Download one of the archives listed, extract the contents somewhere, and use `<graalvm>/bin/java` as your java path when launching a server, with `<graalvm>` referring to the directory to which you extracted GraalVM.